 Being a doctor or a nurse has the purpose of taking care of whatever ailments their patients are going through.

 Naturally, a hospital is going to expect that the people who work there put effort into maintaining proper hygiene.

-Scrubs are like any other kinds of clothes, where they eventually develop stains and need to be washed.
+Scrubs are like any other kind of clothes, where they eventually develop stains and need to be washed.

 They aren’t like suits to the point where they need to be dry-cleaned, but usually putting them in your washer will do the trick.

-If you want to go the extra step, you can iron out any wrinkles they develop over time.
+If you want to go the extra step, you can iron out any wrinkles that develop over time.

 Every job has this standard to some extent, and it just so happens that doing this serves a different function in the medical industry.

 A hospital is liable for a lot of damages if a patient gets sick because a nurse decided not to wash their scrubs for a long time.